|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 We take a short flight this morning north to Bahir Dar.

 This morning we drive to Gondar arriving by lunchtime to our hotel.
 Gondar was the first capital city of the Ethiopian Empire, which began in 1632 with the reign of Fasilidas.
 In Gondar, there are a dozen castles built by various emperors over the course of 236 years.
-They city seemsmore Euopean than African.
-After some rest we head down to to join and enjoy the famous Timket Festival, which is the most colorful and exciting festival of the year, a great celebration for locals and travelers alike.
-Overnight in Gondar.
+The city seems more European than African.

-Day 5: Timket and Gondar Sightseeing, To Simien
+Day 4: Timket and Gondar Sightseeing, to Simien Mountains

 Axum, a UNESCO World Heritage Site.
 The legends narrated in the Kebre Nagast (Book of Kings) recount how the city of Axum as early as the 10th century B.C. was already the city in which the Queen of Sheba resided.
 It is recounted that the son of the Queen of Sheba and King Solomon brought the Ark of the Covenant to Axum and it remains there to this day, preserved in a sanctuary.